Nate Mulberg: College coaching career

-Mulberg was Assistant Baseball Coach/Recruiting Coordinator at Franklin & Marshall College from 2014-16.
-He was then Assistant Baseball Coach at Bucknell University for the Bisons in 2016.
-He has been a University of Richmond Assistant Baseball Coach/Recruiting Coordinator and infield/catching instructor for the Spiders since 2017.
+Mulberg was Assistant Baseball Coach/Recruiting Coordinator at Franklin & Marshall College from 2014 to 2016.
+He was then Assistant Baseball Coach at Bucknell University for the Bison in 2016.
+He then spent nine seasons with University of Richmond as the Assistant Baseball Coach/Recruiting Coordinator and infield/catching instructor for the Spiders.
+On July 3, 2025, Mulberg was named the head baseball coach at Johns Hopkins University.

 Team Israel

 Mulberg has been the baseball assistant coach of the Israel national baseball team since 2019.

 The team played in the 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, winning all five of its games and advancing to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 European Baseball Championship.

 In September 2019, Mulberg coached Team Israel to a fourth-place finish at the 2019 European Baseball Championship in Germany.
 Among the teams Team Israel defeated was Team Germany.

 He also was on the coaching staff for Israel at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.

 Mulberg was the first base coach for Team Israel at the 2020 Tokyo Olympic Games.
-Israel won the country’s first-ever Olympic baseball game after defeating Mexico, en route to finishing in fifth-place in Tokyo.
+Israel won the country's first-ever Olympic baseball game after defeating Mexico, en route to finishing in fifth-place in Tokyo.